bobleesj/learn-swift-with-bob/course/protocol-oriented-swift/protocol-extension.md

 # Protocol Extension

 ## Introduction
-Welcome to Lesson 2 of The UIKIt Fundamentals Part 1 Intro to Protocol Oriented Programming.
 Today, you are going to learn a magic.
 It will dramatically reduce the number of lines by... so much.
 It's just incredible.
 I don't need to talk much.
 Let's dive in.

 ## Problem
 I don't even want to type anymore.